-Summary: Salaried employees working in companies have an element of income security that Small & Medium Enterprises (SMEs), freelancers, actors, and artists do not have.
+Summary: Employees working in companies have an element of income security that Small & Medium Enterprises (SMEs), freelancers, actors, and artists do not have.
 Given the uncertainty in income flows for the latter group, financial planning is crucial to ensure a comfortable lifestyle when income flows may be less.

-There are many people who are self-employed or work as freelancers i.e. they are not employed and paid on a monthly basis by a company.
-Actors, artists, freelancers in content or for design or even some SMEs fall into this category of people.
+There are many people who are self-employed or work as freelancers i.e. they are not employed and not paid on a monthly basis by the company.
+Artists in content or for design or even some SMEs fall into this category of people.
 These individuals face difficulty in predicting their income and sometimes in juggling multiple income streams.
 Building an efficient relationship with money becomes complicated.
 Thus, there is a need for advice from a financial expert to live life comfortably.

 Many people believe that they don’t need to know about money, but actually, these independent income accruers, more than anyone else, need to know how to plan for the future and how to handle the financial peaks and valleys that they encounter in their professions.